-Entry-level Driver Training at Napier
+Entry-Level Driver Training at Napier

 What is the Entry-Level Driver Training Mandate?

-Who Does the ELDT Mandate Effect?
+Who Does the ELDT Mandate Affect?

-The ELDT will affect everyone who obtains their CDL after February 7, 2022.
-If you obtain your Commercial Learners Permit before this date, you do not fall under the ELDT Mandate.
-The mandate applies to people receiving a Class A or B CDL for the first time, upgrading from a Class B to a Class A, and anyone wanting to get an endorsement for the first time.
-Napier does not need to change its CDL training to fit the ELDT Mandate and is approved for training under the new mandate.
+The ELDT affects everyone who obtains their CDL after February 7, 2022.
+If you obtain your Commercial Learner’s Permit before this date, you do not fall under the ELDT Mandate.
+The mandate applies to people:

 Why is the ELDT Mandate Important?